 If you’re looking for something that will work for medium exercise intensity, this is the one for you.
 The straps adjust in the back to be changed to a racer back.
 Made of breathable mesh and sweat wicking pads – very important for nursing moms.

 *Get 10% off + free shipping with code LUCIESLIST at checkout!

 Love and Fit Strappy Back 2.0 Nursing Sports Bra ~ $59

 Love & Fit makes the highest of quality and best performance nursing sports bras on the market!
 If you’re looking for lots of options with different support ranges and styles, check out Love and Fit’s entire line of nursing sports bras.
 The Strappy Back 2.0 is their bread and butter which I (Melissa) loved for mid-range workouts.
 If you’re looking for high-impact, check out the Athena 2.0 for $65.

 NEW from one of our favorite nursing fashion brands, Udderly Hot Mama.
 Their line of nursing/pumping tops and dresses are perfect for sizes 16-20.

-The Camille tank is flowy around the mid-section with a zip-down front that’s easy for nursing and double pumping.
+The Camille tank is flowy around the mid-section with a zip-down front that’s easy for double pumping and nursing twins.

 The Talia top is made for year-round use and the buttons easily open for nursing and pumping.